-- MHLW demanded that TEPCO undertake the following. - a) Suspend work from 2 p.m. to 5 p.m. in July and August;b) Shift working hours to early morning, and specify the - maximum number of consecutive working hours; - c) Check workers' health prior to work, make available airconditioned rest places where workers can remove their full face masks; - d) Conduct education for the prevention of heat stroke; - e) Establish a medical care system (10 June 2011). - MHLW demanded that TEPCO attach checklists for heat stroke prevention measures when they submit work plans to the inspection office.
+- MHLW demanded that TEPCO undertake the following. - a) Suspend work from 2 p.m. to 5 p.m. in July and August; b) Shift working hours to early morning and specify the - Shift working hours to early morning, and specify the maximum number of consecutive working hours; - c) Check workers' health prior to work, make available airconditioned rest places where workers can remove their full face masks; - d) Conduct education for the prevention of heat stroke; - e) Establish a medical care system (10 June 2011). - MHLW demanded that TEPCO attach checklists for heat stroke prevention measures when they submit work plans to the inspection office.